Irreemplazable: Critical reception

 Giving it two and a half stars, Andy Kellman of AllMusic said that "there's not that much to the disc," and alleged that it was unnecessary, concluding "if you're a die-hard Beyoncé fan, you'll probably feel jerked around a bit — especially if you bought B'Day when it came out in September 2006 and bought the deluxe edition seven months later, only to find out that the bonus material would later come out on its own (with a track not on the second disc of the deluxe edition!)."
 Kellman selected "Amor Gitano", "Irreemplazable" and the "Get Me Bodied" remix as the highlights of the EP.
 The EP led to Beyoncé receiving a nomination for Pop New Artist of the Year at the 2008 Lo Nuestro Awards, and "Bello Embustero" was nominated for Record of the Year at the 8th Annual Latin Grammy Awards.

 Accolades

 Commercial performance

-Irreemplazable debuted on the US Billboard 200 at number one-hundred-and-five on the chart dated September 15, 2007, selling over 6,000 copies that week.
+Irreemplazable debuted on the US Billboard 200 at number 105, selling over 6,000 copies.
 It remained on the chart for three weeks.
 On the Top R&B/Hip-Hop Albums, the EP made its entry at number forty-one the same week, and spent five weeks on the chart.
 Irreemplazable performed better on the Latin charts, debuting at number three on the Top Latin Albums and number two on the Latin Pop Albums.
 The EP stayed on the charts for twelve and thirteen weeks, respectively.
-As of October 6, 2010, Irreemplazable had sold 57,000 copies in the United States.
+As of 2010, Irreemplazable has sold 57,000 copies in the United States.